smallstep/butane-smallstep-acme-ra/README.md

     length_minutes: "60"
 ```

-The last thing you will need to is add the smallstep CA token and provisioner password to `smallstep_ca_token` and `smallstep_provisioner_password` respectively.
+The last thing you will need to add is the smallstep CA token and provisioner password to `smallstep_ca_token` and `smallstep_provisioner_password` respectively.

 ```
 stepca:
-  smallstep_ca_token: step-acme-ra-token-from-smallstep.co
+  smallstep_ca_token: <step-acme-ra-token-from-smallstep.com>
-  smallstep_provisioner_password: mysupersecretpassword
+  smallstep_provisioner_password: <step-provisioner-password-from-smallstep.com>
 ```

 **Render the smallstep ACME RA template**